jserrao/commando/commands.md

 20.   `mysql> SHOW GRANTS FOR 'user'@'localhost';` (shows you what your new user can do)

 ## Mongo
-01.    ln -sfv /usr/local/opt/mongodb/*.plist ~/Library/LaunchAgents (starts Mongo when your computer turns on)
+01.    `ln -sfv /usr/local/opt/mongodb/*.plist ~/Library/LaunchAgents` (starts Mongo when your computer turns on)
-02.    launchctl load ~/Library/LaunchAgents/homebrew.mxcl.mongodb.plist (starts Mongo for first time, assumes you installed via Homebrew and uses [OSX CLI tools launchctl launchd] (http://ss64.com/osx/launchctl.html))
+02.    `launchctl load ~/Library/LaunchAgents/homebrew.mxcl.mongodb.plist` (starts Mongo for first time, assumes you installed via Homebrew and uses [OSX CLI tools launchctl launchd] (http://ss64.com/osx/launchctl.html))
-03.    mongod (starts the mongo server from CLI)
+03.    `mongod` (starts the mongo server from CLI)
-04.    mongorestore -h dbserver.example.com:port -d db-name-here -u user-here -p password-here local-db-folder-path (restores DB backup to a mongo server - assumes mongo is installed on destination server)
+04.    `mongorestore -h dbserver.example.com:port -d db-name-here -u user-here -p password-here local-db-folder-path` (restores DB backup to a mongo server - assumes mongo is installed on destination server)
-05.    mongorestore -h dbserver.example.com:port -d db-name-here -u user-here -p password-here --drop local-db-folder-path (Before restoring the collections from the dumped backup, drops the collections from the target database. --drop does not drop collections that are not in the backup.When the restore includes the admin database, mongorestore with --drop removes all user credentials and replaces them with the users defined in the dump file)
+05.    `mongorestore -h dbserver.example.com:port -d db-name-here -u user-here -p password-here --drop local-db-folder-path` (Before restoring the collections from the dumped backup, drops the collections from the target database. --drop does not drop collections that are not in the backup.When the restore includes the admin database, mongorestore with --drop removes all user credentials and replaces them with the users defined in the dump file)
-06.    mongodump -h example.dbserver.here:port -d db-name -u dbuser-here -p password-here -o output-folder-here (exports DB to a destination folder - note that mongo does not output a single SQL-like file but a folder of .json and .bson files)
+06.    `mongodump -h example.dbserver.here:port -d db-name -u dbuser-here -p password-here -o output-folder-here` (exports DB to a destination folder - note that mongo does not output a single SQL-like file but a folder of .json and .bson files)
-07.    mongodb://db-user-here:db-password-here@example.db.server.com:port,example2.db.server.com:port/dbname-here (mongo URI to connect cloud instances - like mongolab > heroku)
+07.    `mongodb://db-user-here:db-password-here@example.db.server.com:port,example2.db.server.com:port/dbname-here` (mongo URI to connect cloud instances - like mongolab > heroku)
-08.    mongo --eval (gives you ability to insert any mongo query but you dont always need it)
+08.    `mongo --eval` (gives you ability to insert any mongo query but you dont always need it)
-09.    mongo asdf######.mongolab.com:#####/dbname -u dbuser -p dbpassword (connect to remote mongo instance on mongolab)
+09.    `mongo asdf######.mongolab.com:#####/dbname -u dbuser -p dbpassword` (connect to remote mongo instance on mongolab)
-10.    /usr/local/cellar/mongodb/3.0.3/bin (where you'll find the core mongo files if you install mongodb via homebrew on OSX - also remember this is where you have to run mongolab connection requests from for whatever reason)
+10.    `/usr/local/cellar/mongodb/3.0.3/bin` (where you'll find the core mongo files if you install mongodb via homebrew on OSX - also remember this is where you have to run mongolab connection requests from for whatever reason)
-11.    mongodb://user-name:password@ds123456-a.mongolab.com:27799/db_name_here (URI string for a mongoDB)
+11.    `mongodb://user-name:password@ds123456-a.mongolab.com:27799/db_name_here` (URI string for a mongoDB)

 ## Mongo Commands
 #### very useful (https://docs.mongodb.org/manual/tutorial/write-scripts-for-the-mongo-shell/)
-01.    > db.getUsers() (tells you who is in the DB)
+01.    `> db.getUsers()` (tells you who is in the DB)
-02.    > db.createUser({user: "admin", pwd: "password", roles: [ { role: "readWrite", db: "db-name-here" }]}) (assigns user with read/write privledges to db)
+02.    `> db.createUser({user: "admin", pwd: "password", roles: [ { role: "readWrite", db: "db-name-here" }]})` (assigns user with read/write privledges to db)
-03.    > db.getUser("admin") (send string of whomever you want to find, tells you about them)
+03.    `> db.getUser("admin")` (send string of whomever you want to find, tells you about them)
-04.    > db.getCollectionNames() (gives you a list of all the collections (aka tables) in your DB)
+04.    `> db.getCollectionNames()` (gives you a list of all the collections (aka tables) in your DB)
-05.    > db.getUsers() (gives you a list of all the users)
+05.    `> db.getUsers()` (gives you a list of all the users)
-06.    > db.collection.update({ "key" : "old-value" },{ $set: { "key" : "new-value" }},{ multi : true }) (sets a new value for all records that match key/old-value pair
+06.    `> db.collection.update({ "key" : "old-value" },{ $set: { "key" : "new-value" }},{ multi : true })` (sets a new value for all records that match key/old-value pair

 ## PIP (Python install tool)
-01.    sudo easy_install pip (this should work on OSX, I needed sudo but maybe you don't?)
+01.    `sudo easy_install pip` (this should work on OSX, I needed sudo but maybe you don't? - you could also use homebrew)
-02.    sudo pip install --upgrade pip (upgrades pip)
+02.    `sudo pip install --upgrade pip` (upgrades pip)
-03.    sudo pip list (shows the packages you have installed)
+03.    `sudo pip list` (shows the packages you have installed)
-04.    sudo pip show ansible (shows current status on a given package, 'ansible' in this case)
+04.    `sudo pip show ansible` (shows current status on a given package, 'ansible' in this case)

 ## Terminus (Pantheon CLI)
 01.   `terminus auth login your@email.com` (authorizes your machine into pantheon - you need to create a machine token on pantheon.io before this will work)